braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment.md

 ## Set Up Overview

 To get going with your Segment/Braze integration,
-1. Take note of and prepare for your integration by adhering to the requirements and pre-requisites.
+1. Take note of and prepare for your integration by [adhering to the requirements and pre-requisites](#pre-requisites).
-2. Set up Braze as a Destination.
+2. Set up [Braze as a Destination](#connection-settings) in accordance with [your chosen integration type](#integration-options).
+3. If you're a new-to-Braze customer, you can relay historical data to Braze using [Segment Replays](#segment-replays).
+4. Set up [mappings](#methods) for your integration.
+5. [Test your integration](#step-3-test-your-integration) to ensure data is flowing smoothly between Braze and Segment.

 ## Pre-Requisites